Epsylon42/apc/README.md

 * unit(T): returns T if the first element of input is equal to T. Otherwise returns error
 * sequence(Ps...): accepts one or more parsers and executes them in sequence.
 Returns tuple of their results without `NilOk`s if they all succeed or error if at least one fails
 * hide(P): accepts one parser and executes it but replaces its return type with `NilOk`
+* many(P): accepts one parser and executes it until it fails.
+Returns vector of values.

 ### error handling